herbps10/stanmerge/README.md

 # stanmerge

-Tool for merging multiple Stan files into one
+Tool for block-by-block merging of Stan files.